Side Socket is a swiveling power strip designed to save space and organize your cords. Read our Side Socket reviews from editors and readers.

 Side Socket looks great and seems to address a common problem, but the reality of the product doesn’t appear to provide as much benefit as the commercial depicts, with only about an inch of wall space saved in our case.

 We recommend going to a local Home Depot or Lowe’s and looking at the alternatives, many of which you can find for under $20 with no shipping.
 Or, if you simply must have a Side Socket, purchase it locally at an “As Seen on TV” section in such stores as Walgreens or CVS.
+You should be able to find two versions with surge protection.

 Your Side Socket Reviews